netsurf-browser/netsurf/docs/implementing-new-frontend.md

 specified.
 One thing to note here is the translation between the coordinates of the render area and the internal page canvas given as the second and third parameters to the draw call.
-When scrolling is required this is achived by altering these offsets.
+When scrolling is required this is achieved by altering these offsets.

 ### `nsfltk_window_invalidate()`